FLYSTEPHEN/python-data-assignments/assignment0/README.md

-# python-data-assignments
-## Assignment 0 -- Bridging assignment for language efficiency
+# Assignment 0 -- Bridging assignment for language efficiency

-### Indroduction
+## Indroduction
   - I finish this assignment with this functions os.listdir,pandas,csv,string.punctuation.
 The keywords_frequency.ipynb is the mainstream and the keywords_location.ipynb is to locate a keyword.
 You can check the codes and outputs in the hyperlinks below.

 - The integrated codes